planetaryutilities/kotar-support/README.md

-# Starforge WebIDE Support
+# Starforge Kotar Support

-Welcome to the public support and documentation repository for **Starforge WebIDE**.
+Welcome to the public support and documentation repository for **Starforge Kotar**.

-Starforge WebIDE is a browser-based environment for working with SysML v2 models.
+Starforge Kotar is a browser-based environment for working with SysML v2 models.
 This repository provides a public location for:

 - User documentation
 - User manuals and tutorials